What is this subject about?

 What will I study over the two years?

 In the first year you will study the topics of Media, Popular Culture, Healthy Living, Family and Relationships.
-You will be given a wide variety of authentic materials including film, music, interactive online activities, language laboratory activities and the opportunity to work or stay in Spain on exchange.
+You will be given a wide variety of authentic materials including film, music, interactive online activities, language laboratory activities and the opportunity to work or stay in Spain on an exchange.
 Additionally you will study a film in-depth.
 You will also have a weekly session with our language assistant to help prepare you for your oral exam.

 In the second year in addition to consolidating and extending the first year’s topics, you will study Immigration and Multiculturalism, and Franco’s Dictatorship.
 You will also study a novel in-depth written in Spanish.
 As with the first year, you will have weekly sessions with our language assistant in preparation for your oral exam.

 How is the course assessed?